nf-core/test-datasets/README.md

 ##### Downloading

 You first need to download the reference genome and phase panel for each chromosome.
+Bcftools and Samtools used in the next steps require compressed files to be in [bgzip](https://www.htslib.org/doc/bgzip.html) format, not gzip.
+Therefore, any files compressed with gzip need to be decompressed and then recompressed with bgzip.
+This process is carried out on the fly during file download.

 ```bash
 for CHR in chr21 chr22; do